zonque/gas-tally/README.md

 ## Influx

+The easiest way to get started is to use [InfluxDB's hosted cloud service](https://cloud2.influxdata.com/signup).

 Use InfluxDB queries to make use of the data.
 Note that the data represents multiple data points with the same value each, so you need to select the `sum` aggregation to plot meaningful graphs.